 The news came from Town Manager Mark Haddad at Monday’s Board of Selectmen meeting after noting that Collette had worked for the town in different capacities, most lately as town planner, for the past 33 years.

-“I’m extremely sad that Michelle decided to retire,” said Haddad.
+“I’m extremely sad that Michelle decided to retire,” lamented Haddad.
 “To replace her is going to be very difficult.”

-Collette worked for years in the town’s land-use office as the Planning Board’s administrator before taking on the title of town planner.
-Due to her many years of experience, she was well versed not only in town history, but the workings of its municipal government.
+Collette worked for years in the town’s land-use office as the Planning Board’s administrator before taking on the title of town planner, but due to her many years of experience, was well versed not only in town history, but the workings of its municipal government.

 As a result, it would be “virtually impossible” to find a perfect replacement for Collette, said Haddad.

 Haddad plans to meet with members of the Groton’s land-use staff to gather input on what to look out for in a new hire.

 After that, Haddad will meet with the Planning Board to settle on language to be used in advertising for the town planner position.